TEFL guide: Get paid to teach English abroad

 On top of that, the TEFL Academy offers job support after you complete your course, to help you find the perfect school to teach English abroad.

-If you're keen to go abroad as soon as possible, then getting a TEFL with Camp Thailand will guarantee you a six-month renewable contract in Thailand, as well as an orientation programme to help you get settled into your new country.
+If you're keen to go abroad as soon as possible, then getting a TEFL with Camp Thailand is a great option.
+They'll guarantee you a six-month renewable contract in Thailand, as well as an orientation programme to help you get settled into your new country.

 You'll have to complete the TEFL course before your placement, but all course materials are included.